microsoft/APSI/README.md

 Nevertheless, this turns out to be a really valuable trick in helping reduce the size of the encryption parameters.

 The second step is to use batching in Microsoft SEAL.
-Per each of the `S` parts described above, the sender can further split its set into `poly_modulus_degree` many equally sized parts, and the receiver can batch-encrypt its item into a single batched query ciphertext `Q = Enc({X, X, ...})`.
+Per each of the `S` parts described above, the sender can further split its set into `poly_modulus_degree` many equally sized parts, and the receiver can batch-encrypt its item into a single batched query ciphertext `Q = Enc([ X, X, ..., X ])`.
 Now, the sender can evaluate vectorized versions of the matching polynomials on `Q`, improving the computational complexity by a factor of `poly_modulus_degree` and significantly reducing the multiplicative depth.

 The third step is to have the receiver compute higher powers of its query, encrypt those separately, and send them all to the sender.